 Information in this Prospectus has not been prepared with regard to matters which may be of particular concern to Canadian purchasers and, accordingly, should be read with this fact in mind.
 NO REPRESENTATION OR WARRANTY IS MADE HEREIN AS TO THE TAX CONSEQUENCES TO A CANADIAN RESIDENT OF AN INVESTMENT IN THE SHARES OFFERED HEREIN.
 Canadian residents are advised that an investment in the Shares may give rise to particular tax consequences affecting them.
 Accordingly, Canadian residents are strongly encouraged to consult with their tax advisor prior to making any investment in the Shares.
 The Company is a SICAV constituted in the Grand Duchy of Luxemburg and the Investment Manager is a Scottish limited company.
 The Company and the Investment Manager reside outside Canada and all or substantially all of the assets of such entities are located outside Canada.
-The large majority of directors and officers of the Company and the Investment Manager reside outside Canada and all or substantially all of the assets of such persons are located outside Canada.
-It may not be possible for investors to effect service of process on such entities and persons within Canada, to satisfy a judgment against any of them in Canada or to enforce a judgment obtained in Canadian courts against such entities or persons outside Canada.
+It may not be possible for investors to effect service of process on such entities and persons within Canada, to satisfy a judgment against any of them in Canada.